Doctor of Nursing Practice

 - Non Resident = $1,343/credit

-The largely on-line, part-time DNP doctoral program at Upstate is specifically for the master's prepared Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS).
-It is a clinical doctorate designed for those in clinical practice and in areas that support clinical practice, such as administration, organizational management, leadership and policy.
+The part-time DNP doctoral program at Upstate is designed for the master's prepared Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS).
+It is a clinical doctorate designed for those in clinical practice and in areas that support clinical practice, such as organizational management, leadership and policy.

 The program is 89 semester hours.
-However, the CNS and NP prepared student needs only to complete 40 semester hours for the DNP — three years of part-time study with approximately 6 credits per semester.
-The DNP program is largely taught via distance education (on-line) with a minimum number of on-site visits.
+However, the CNS and NP prepared student needs only to complete approximately 40 semester hours for the DNP — three years of part-time study with approximately 6 credits per semester.
+The DNP program has a hybrid design.

 A nurse with a DNP is prepared for an expanded clinical role that encompasses populations and systems, as well as individual patients.
 In the career setting, a nurse with the DNP degree designs, applies and evaluates research and generates evidence to promote safe, effective and equitable patient care.